-During the nine-months ended September 30, 2014, we received the first staged loan of \$300,000 less a discount of \$15,000, for proceeds of \$285,000.
-We paid finder fees totaling \$9,000, and incurred other placement costs of \$35,627, for a total of \$44,627 of deferred finance costs.
-The lender elected to defer at least the second through the fifth tranches of the note advances pending the resolution and additional due diligence related to a lien that was placed on our claims in December by our JV partner, which were subsequently released during the quarter ended March 31, 2014.
+During the three-months ended March 31, 2014, the Company received the first staged loan of \$300,000 less a discount of \$15,000, for proceeds of \$285,000.
+The Company paid finders fees totaling \$9,000, and incurred other placement costs of \$35,627, for a total of \$44,627 of deferred finance costs.
+The lender elected to defer at least the second, third and fourth tranches of the note advances pending the resolution and additional due diligence related to a lien that was placed on our claims in December by our JV partner, which were subsequently released during the quarter ended March 31, 2014.

-At September 30, 2014, we had an outstanding note payable of \$300,000 less unamortized discounts of \$48,695 for a net liability of \$251,305.
+At March 31, 2014, the Company had an outstanding note payable of \$300,000 less unamortized discounts of \$61,148 for a net liability of \$238,852.

-We plan to raise additional necessary financing through debt and/or equity placements.
+The Company plans to raise the financing through debt and/or equity placements.
 Failure to raise needed financing could result in us having to scale back or discontinue exploration activities or some or all of our business operations.
 Under the joint venture operating agreement, no minimum distribution is due Goldrich from the placer operation until 2016.

-Although the current capital markets and general economic conditions in the United States may be obstacles to raising the required financing, we believe we will be able to secure sufficient financing for further our operations and exploration activities but we cannot give assurance we will be successful in attracting financing on terms acceptable to us, if at all.
+Although the current capital markets and general economic conditions in the United States may be obstacles to raising the required financing, we believe we will be able to secure sufficient financing for further operations and exploration activities of our Company but we cannot give assurance we will be successful in attracting financing on terms acceptable to us, if at all.
 Additionally, as the placer mine nears completion, we look forward to internal cash flow and additional options for financing appear to be coming available.
 To increase its access to financial markets, Goldrich intends to also seek a listing of its shares on a recognized stock exchange in Canada in addition to its listing on the FINRA OTCBB in the United States.